The British Armies of 1914-1918

 What comprised an Army in the field?

-In 1914 no formation established as an Army existed.
-The BEF then consisted of a GHQ and a number of Corps.
-First and Second Armies were formed on the only very late in 1914 and an official establishment was not defined until March 1915.
+In 1914 the BEF consisted of a General Headquarters and a number of Corps.
+First and Second Armies were formed only very late in 1914 and an official establishment was not defined until March 1915.

 Once defined, the Army was composed of an Army HQ which commanded at least two Corps, with various units attached as Army Troops.
 Army HQ reported up to GHQ.
 The Army HQ consisted of 31 officers and 106 other ranks.
 The Corps were not permanently attached to an Army, and neither were the Divisions below them.
 The attached Army Troops units varied greatly and day to day; the establishments shown below really only applied to the five Armies in France and Flanders.